Tempestiine/Cybersecurity/overthewire/bandit/template.md

 banditX@bandit:~$ [command used]
 ```
 - [What the command does]
-- [What flags/options you used and why]
+- [What flags/options I used and why]
 - [What the result was]

 **Step 2: [Next action]**